codecomp/acf-rest-fields/README.txt

 * Add custom fields to Attachments, Widgets, Comments, Users
 * Find solution to adding ACF fields to menu queries in other plugins
 * Add Options page queries.
-* Add ability to request specific fields only.
 * Add toggle to all ACF fields in back end to blacklist them from the REST requests